mmenestret/mmenestret.github.io/_posts/2018-10-05-typeclasses.md

 _Type classes_ are not specific to _Scala_ and can be found in many functional programming languages.
 They are not a first class construct in _Scala_, as it can be in _Haskell_ but it still can be done quit easily.

-In _Scala_ it is encoded by a _trait_ which exposes the _"contract"_ of the _type class_, what the _type class_ is going to abstract over, and by the _concrete implementations_ of that trait for every types that we want to be instances of that _type classes_.
+In _Scala_ it is encoded by:

+1. A _trait_ which exposes the _"contract"_ of the _type class_, what the _type class_ is going to abstract over,
+2. The _concrete implementations_ of that trait for every types that we want to be instances of that _type classes_.

 Our _type class_ for _"types that can say Hi"_ is going to be: